brootaylor/brootaylor-v2/README.md

 ## Getting setup

-Instructions for installing all the necessary dependencies and outputting the first build.
+Instructions for cloning and installing.

 ```bash
 # Clone this repository